The Best Winter Cabins in British Columbia's Backyard

 Further down Highway 20, more cozy cabins in the Chilcotin are lakeside with log fires burning and waiting for your arrival.
 Retreat Wilderness Inn’s main lodge and cabins nestle the shoreline of Nimpo Lake and provides close access to groomed Nordic trails at Tweedsmuir Provincial Park, world-class sledding/snowmobiling at Rainbow Range, and a ton of other quiet winter adventure recreation areas.
 After a game of pond hockey on Retreat Wilderness Inn’s rink, cozy up by the fire or in the sauna.

-Winter in the Coast region
+Winter in the Central Coast region

 Of course, it would be remiss of us not to mention the cabin getaways on the coast since they do offer some of the best heli-skiing in the world.
 For the third year in a row, the World Ski Awards has awarded Bella Coola Heli Sports “World’s Best Heli Ski Operation.”
 Choose from five different lodge experiences ranging from a guest ranch adventure to ultra-luxury accommodations in the chalet at Tweedsmuir Park Lodge – set on 60 acres of private land surrounded by the province’s largest protected park for a winter retreat that truly provides a chance to unplug and relax and explore BC’s incredible heli-skiing terrain.